alecunsolo/ansible-role-time/README.md

 Ansible Role: time
 =========

 A simple role to set timezone and enable NTP (Chrony).
-Nothing sophisticated and not very configurable, but it'a all I need :)
+Nothing sophisticated and not very configurable, but it's all I need :)

 Requirements
 ------------